jaisurajk/San_francisco_Crime_ETL/README.md

 - The San Francisco Data Portal provides an API endpoint that allows unlimited HTTP requests to extract the dataset.
 - The dataset contains a significant amount of distinct columns (fields) that can then be joined separately with a different dataset to facilitate data aggregations.
 - The dataset also contains system fields that hold metadata information for each record (such as when the row was created, last updated, and a unique identifier for the row).
+- The dataset can be queried prior to extraction based on a SQL-like query language in order to specify which exact data you need (e.g. data created after a specific date).

 In addition to the San Francisco Crimes data, we used static datasets for [2023 and 2024 holidays](https://www.sf.gov/information/city-and-county-san-francisco-holiday-schedule) and [San Francisco police stations](https://data.sfgov.org/Public-Safety/Police-Stations-2011-/rwdu-9wb2/about_data).